With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 - Salt: This recipe does need one teaspoon of regular salt.

 - Unsalted butter: The butter is very important in this recipe.
 You’ll want to melt your butter and then let it cool.
-I recommend letting it cool in your fridge for about five minutes.
+I recommend letting it cool in your fridge for about ten minutes.
 You can let it rest in your fridge while measuring out and mixing your dry ingredients.

 - Baking soda and baking powder: To make the cookies rise.